microsoft/ignite-learning-paths-training-aiml/aiml21/README-presenter.md

 > You will use the previously run experiment you reviewed above to deploy

 * Start on the screen with the run **Automated ML experiment**
-* Select the **'Deploy Best Model'** button in the top right
+* Select the **'Deploy Best Model'** button
 * Create a deployment name, example/ aiml21-v1
 * Add a deployment description if you wish
+* Compute Type set to ACI (Azure Container Instance)
+* Keep Authentication Enabled
 * Choose **Deploy** button
-* Comment on the time of the deployment message in the top right corner
+* Comment on the time the deployment may take and you can review it from the 'Endpoints' tab on the left

 >Please make sure you have a fully run Automated ML regression experiment that has already been deployed to an ACI before getting on stage